Urinary tract infection

 Specific Risk Factors in Men

 Men become more susceptible to UTIs after age 50, when they begin to develop prostate problems.
 Benign prostatic hyperplasia (BPH), enlargement of the prostate gland, can produce obstruction in the urinary tract and increase the risk for infection.
-In men, recurrent urinary tract infections are also associated with prostatitis, an infection of the prostate gland.
-Although only about 20% of UTIs occur in men, these infections can cause more serious problems than they do in women.
-Men with UTIs are far more likely to require hospitalization than women.
+In men, recurrent UTIs are also associated with prostatitis, an infection of the prostate gland.
+Although UTIs are less common in men, they can cause more serious problems in men than in women.
+Men with UTIs are more likely to require hospitalization than women.

 Specific Risk Factors in Children